✓ Updated May 2026

 Rainbow Village's Whimsical Wonderland

-foodDive headfirst into the bustling energy of Fengjia Night Market, a sensory explosion of Taiwanese street food.
-Sample everything from crispy fried chicken and savory oyster omelets to sweet bubble tea and grilled squid, and don't be afraid to try the more adventurous local delicacies.
+foodDive headfirst into the sensory explosion of Fengjia Night Market, one of Taiwan's largest and most dynamic.
+Sample everything from crispy fried chicken cutlets and stinky tofu to sweet bubble tea and grilled squid, and don't be afraid to try the more adventurous local delicacies.

 Artistic Immersion at the National Taiwan Museum of Fine Arts

 culturalExplore a diverse collection of Taiwanese art, from traditional ink paintings to contemporary installations, at this expansive museum.
-Look out for special exhibitions that often showcase emerging local artists, offering a deeper understanding of Taiwan's evolving cultural landscape.
+The outdoor sculpture park is a delightful surprise, offering a chance to enjoy art amidst lush greenery.

 Planning your Taichung, Taiwan adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.